alexalexyang/hayat/README.md

 - Double-check placeholders. `?` vs. `$1`.
 - Consider JWT rather than bcrypt.
 - Enforce client-side password best practices.
+- Need separate port for domain name as opposed to localhost port?

 ## Misc.
 - Allow users who don't have websites to use my subdomain.